-A site that is designated as approved by the American Psychological Association is likely to provide a smoother route toward licensure as a psychologist compared to programs that are not approved.
-If you choose a site that is not endorsed by APA, then we strongly encourage you to talk with this site about how to set up the experience that may allow you to parallel the structures inherent in APA approved sites which may include requirements for face-to-face time, time for seminars/professional development, etc. See state licensure requirements for a greater understanding of these important factors to consider when setting up an internship site.
+A site that is designated as accredited by the American Psychological Association is likely to provide a smoother route toward licensure as a psychologist compared to programs that are not accredited.
+If you choose a site that is not endorsed by APA, we strongly encourage you to talk with this site about how to set up an experience to allow you to parallel the structures inherent in APA-accredited sites (see the APA Standards of Accreditation for more information about expectations for accredited internships).
+Students should be aware of state licensure requirements to consider these important factors when applying for and setting up an internship site.

 What are the requirements that we need to fulfill prior to applying for internships?

 Students must have succesfully passed their comprehensive examination prior to applying for the predoctoral internship.
 In addition, students must complete their dissertation proposal meeting prior to the APPIC ranking deadline (usually early February).
 Students who are not planning to participating in the APPIC Match need to discuss dissertation timelines and progress with their individual advisor prior to accepting an internship.